FrydmanPiotr/FrydmanPiotr/README.md

-Hi there! 👋 I'm Piotr
+Hello there! 👋 I'm Piotr
 I'm a computer science student, tech enthusiast, and beginner programmer.
-My main focus is on web development, and I primarily work with C#, Python, and JavaScript.
+My main focus is on web development and I primarily work with C#, Python, and JavaScript.

 I'm passionate about building web applications, expanding my skills, and exploring new technologies.